RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 Note that the paper is written for professionals and is included here only for information.
 Listeners must not try to provide psychotherapy.

 - Mark each statement true or false:
-- People who are diagnosed with OCD cannot stop themselves compulsively causing harm to others.
+- People who are diagnosed with OCD cannot stop themselves compulsively causing harm to others.# OCD makes people compulsively avoid causing harm.
-- Listeners should encourage members to tell them the facts and avoid talking about their feelings, because feelings can be harmful.
+- Listeners should encourage members to tell them the facts and avoid talking about their feelings, because feelings can be harmful.# Listeners should encourage members to talk about their feelings, because 7 Cups is for emotional support.
-- Intrusive sexual thoughts are a common obsession in people who suffer from OCD.
+- Intrusive sexual thoughts are a common obsession in people who suffer from OCD.#They are one of several common obsessions.
-- Listeners must not try to provide psychotherapy for OCD.
+- Listeners must not try to provide psychotherapy for OCD.#Listeners provide active listening, not any kind of counselling or therapy.
-- When a member confuses thoughts about risk with actual risk, causing the member terrible distress, the member might have OCD.
+- When a member confuses thoughts about risk with actual risk, causing the member terrible distress, the member might have OCD.#OCD does cause distress in this way, although listeners cannot diagnose.
+- Members who experience OCD might be unaware that the thoughts and behaviors that trouble them are caused by OCD.#People with mental disorders are sometimes unaware they have any disorder.
 {:.quiz}

 # PTSD